lightvector/KataGo/docs/Analysis_Engine.md

 {"id":"foo","isDuringSearch":false,"noResults":true,"turnNumber":2}
 ```

-Special action queries themselves will result in a response as well, to acknowledge receipt and processing of the action.
-The response to the special action query consists of simply echoing a json object back with exactly the same fields and data of the query.
+The terminate query itself will result in a response as well, to acknowledge receipt and processing of the action.
+The response consists of echoing a json object back with exactly the same fields and data of the query.

 The response will NOT generally wait for all of the effects of the action to take place - it may take a small amount of additional time for ongoing searches to actually terminate and report their partial results.
+A client of this API that wants to wait for all terminated queries to finish should on its own track the set of queries that it has sent for analysis, and wait for all of them to have finished.
+This can be done by relying on the property that every analysis query, whether terminated or not, and regardless of `reportDuringSearchEvery`, will conclude with exactly one reply where `isDuringSearch` is `false` - such a reply can therefore be used as a marker that an analysis query has finished.
+(Except during shutdown of the engine if `-quit-without-waiting` was specified).